langlk/doctor-lookup/README.md

 ## Setup/Installation Requirements

-_In order to prevent publishing of API keys, this app must be downloaded and built on your machine.
+_In order to prevent publishing of API keys, this app must be downloaded and rebuilt on your machine.
 To do so, follow the instructions below._

 * Clone this repository.
 * Add a ```.env``` file to the project root directory.